 The cabin has been renovated inside and out by a government grant to maintain the historic charm and durability, as well as bring the interior up-to-date with modern facilitation for events, including a retreat room, lower level events space, and exterior restoration.

-In 2020, the cabin's was changed from Old Timers Cabin to Pioneers Cabin, but we will always cherish the rich history of our log cabin no matter the name.
+In 2003, the cabin was changed from Old Timers Cabin to Pioneers Cabin.
+Today we are exploring more inclusive, community based names to reflect our current mission - But we cherish the rich history of our log cabin, and the area no matter the name.

 With its rustic charm and picturesque scenes of the River Valley, Muttart Conservatory Pyramids, and downtown skyline, the Pioneers Cabin is a unique Edmonton events venue and one of the best locations in the city to hold one-of-a-kind wedding ceremonies and receptions, corporate events, and social celebrations.